-programs (5 percent).
+Using electronic mailing lists of campus residence halls, we recruited black and Asian participants (55.9% women) for a study of minority job seekers' experiences.
+Participants were undergraduate students in their junior or senior year (95% of the sample) or were enrolled in professional degree programs (5%).
 Every participant had a recent experience applying for jobs or internships.
-The sample represented a range of targeted career fields, the most common ones being finance (16.9 percent), science and medicine (13.6 percent), law and government (13.6 percent), consulting (10.2 percent), education (8.5 percent), and information technology (5.1 percent).
+The sample represented a range of targeted career fields, the most common ones being finance (16.9%), science and medicine (13.6%), law and government (13.6%), consulting (10.2%), education (8.5%), and information technology (5.1%).

 Each interview started with a discussion of informed consent, including confidentiality protections, and questions to confirm that the participant fit the study criteria (i.e., being a full-time student at one of the two study sites and having had a recent or ongoing experience with submitting a résumé to apply for jobs or internships).
 The second and main phase of the interviews followed a semi-structured protocol and was tape-recorded and transcribed verbatim.
-Finally, the interviewers recorded basic information about each participant's background, program of study, and employment history and aspirations.
+Finally, the interviewers recorded basic information about the participant's background, program of study, and employment history and aspirations.
 The interviews typically lasted between 30 and 50 minutes and took place at a time and location chosen by the participant.

 To introduce the main phase of each interview, the interviewers explained our interest in the experience of minority job seekers and how they present themselves when applying for jobs.
 Participants then responded to a set of mostly open-ended questions, which allowed them to focus on issues they deemed important.
 First, interviewers asked participants about their general thoughts and feelings about any steps that someone might take to make it more or less likely that his or her race is revealed when applying for a job.
-Next, participants discussed whether they or someone they know had ever taken such steps, and the reasons for (or for not) doing so.
+Next, participants discussed whether they or someone they know had ever taken such steps, and the reasons for (not) doing so.
 Finally, they discussed factors that they might consider when deciding whether to include information on their résumé that could potentially reveal their race.

 To allay concerns about interviewer bias, we did not share any prior assumptions about résumé whitening with the interviewers.
 Of course, it is always possible that interviewers may subtly influence the tone or direction of interviews.
 Within each of the two racial groups, however, respondents expressed highly divergent opinions about the rationality and acceptability of résumé whitening, so it seems unlikely that interviewers were leading them in a particular direction.
-Moreover, interview transcripts indicate that the key theme that was most consistent across respondents (i.e., engaging in résumé whitening to a lesser degree when targeting pro-diversity employers) emerged spontaneously in response to broad, open-ended questions.
+Moreover, interview transcripts indicate that the key theme that was most consistent across respondents (i.e., engaging in résumé whitening to a lesser degree when targeting prodiversity employers) emerged spontaneously in response to broad, open-ended questions.